 We have put in place procedures to deal with any suspected personal data breach and will notify you or any applicable regulator where we are legally required to do so.

 If you know or suspect that a personal data breach has occurred, do not attempt to investigate the matter yourself.
-You should preserve all evidence relating to the potential personal data breach and immediately contact Jessica Skinner in the first instance via email firstname.lastname@example.org or telephone 01789 201040.
-Jessica is the key point of contact for personal data breaches and will initiate the security incident plan.
+You should preserve all evidence relating to the potential personal data breach and immediately contact Russell Tuck in the first instance via email firstname.lastname@example.org or telephone 01789 201040.
+Russell is the key point of contact for personal data breaches and will initiate the security incident plan.

 Changes to our privacy notice